thaymieh/Altschool-Cloud/README.md

 user creation and permission

+Note, if you want to transition from a user environment you've created to a superuser environment, simply use the "exit" command.

 ## task 1

 create a user

 to create a user you use this command

 This presupposes that you have either logged into your Linux server or established an SSH connection to your Ubuntu server.